John McKinlay: South Australian Burke Relief Expedition

 McKinlay was chosen by the South Australian House of Assembly in August 1861 to lead an expedition to search for the Burke and Wills expedition party, whose fate was unknown.
 McKinlay left Adelaide on 16 August 1861 with nine other men, 70 sheep, two packhorses and four camels.
 On 20 October 1861 the grave of a European, supposed to be Charles Gray, was found near Cooper Creek.
 However, after John King, the sole survivor of the Burke and Wills expedition, had recounted the events it was discovered that Charles Gray died north of Cooper Creek, near what is today known as Coongie Lake.
 The remains that McKinlay found are still unidentified to this day.
-McKinlay reported this to the government, and soon afterwards learned that the remains of Robert O'Hara Burke and William John Wills had also been found.
-McKinlay decided to explore in the direction of Central Mount Stuart, but was driven back by heavy rains and floods.
-McKinlay then decided to make for the Gulf of Carpentaria, hoping to find HMVS Victoria which had been sent to meet Burke's party.
-By 20 May 1862 the shore of the Gulf was thought to be only around five miles (8 km) away, but the intervening country was very difficult, and it was decided to turn east and make for Port Denison on the north Queensland coast.
-A station on the Bowen River near Port Denison was reached on 2 August 1862, and after resting a few days the expedition reached Port Denison.
-The party then returned by sea to Adelaide.
-McKinlay received a grant of £1000 from the government and a gold watch from the Royal Geographical Society of England.

 Mid-life and Northern Territory exploration

 On 17 January 1863 McKinlay married Jane Pile (c.
 1837 – 14 February 1914), a daughter of James Pile (c.
 1799 – 19 March 1885) an old friend and father of pastoralist and horse trainer John Pile, but was soon off exploring again.
 In September 1865 he was chosen to lead a party of twelve to explore the Northern Territory and to find a more suitable site for settlement than Escape Cliffs, to which B. T. Finniss had staked his reputation, and was proving a costly embarrassment.
-It was an exceptionally rainy season and while on the East Alligator River the expedition was surrounded by flood waters.
-With great resourcefulness, McKinlay, having killed his horses, constructed a raft with their hides and saplings and with Edmunds and his party made a perilous journey to the coast.
-McKinlay reported favourably on the country around Port Darwin and Anson Bay as being suitable for settlement.